andybala/curiousily.github.com/_posts/2017-04-01-introducing-appgym.markdown

 # Introducing AppGym

 Let's create an environment that is as fun as games and probably more useful.
 How hard can it be?
-What do you need?
+After all, Android development is so "easy" these days.
+No coding required (yeah, right).
+So, what do you need?

 ## Requirements